 Since this is a Visa Signature card, it also comes with all of the Visa Signature benefits, some of which include:

 - Auto rental insurance

 - Roadside dispatch

 Overall, the Capital One Venture card is a great travel rewards card that offers a lot of value especially when you can get the annual fee waived by doing some spending on the card.
-I personally recommend the Venture as my go to credit card for covering miscellaneous travel expenses with rewards due its high sign-up bonus, so I definitely think the Capital One Venture is worth it.
+I personally recommend the Venture as my go to credit card for covering miscellaneous travel expenses with rewards due its high early spend bonus, so I definitely think the Capital One Venture is worth it.